Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 Compliance and Licensing Requirements

-Financial compliance is the foundation of embedded payments.
+Financial compliance is the foundation of embedded payments, without which the whole system would likely fall apart.

-Depending on your model, you may be required to register as a Payment Facilitator (PayFac), operate under a Money Transmitter License (MTL), or partner with an entity that already holds these licenses.
+Depending on your model, you may need to register as a Payment Facilitator (PayFac), operate under a Money Transmitter License (MTL), or partner with an entity that already holds these licenses.

 Data Security and Fraud Prevention